 Your router will probably have a few other options to tweak if you want more control over guest access, such as:

-Hide SSID: This will hide the network name from devices, so in order to connect you will have to provide guests with the name as well as the password.
+Hide SSID: This will hide the network name from devices, so in order to connect you will have to provide guests with the network name as well as the password.

 Access time: Control how long to allow a guest user to stay connected to the Wi-Fi.
-When the time is up they will have to enter the password again to reconnect.

 Bandwidth limit: Restrict the download and upload speed of the guest Wi-Fi connection.
 This will prevent guests from using up all your bandwidth and slowing down your broadband.